Partition Tree: Conditional Density Estimation over General Outcome Spaces: Consistency

-\paragraph{Finite VC dimension of $X$-leaf projections.} We assume that the class of $X$-projections of leaves has finite VC dimension.
+We assume that the class of $X$-projections of leaves has finite VC dimension.
 In our implementation, it consists of axis-aligned rectangles in $\mathbb R^{\dxc}$ times categorical cylinder sets over finite alphabets.
 This class has a finite VC dimension by standard results on VC bounds for rectangles and finite product classes \citep{van2009note}.
+We also require that the partitioning rule only returns leaves with positive $\hPX$ and $\mu_Y$ mass, which is enforced by the minimum-population and positive-volume hyperparameters used when accepting splits in the tree construction.

-\Cref{the:consistency_1} describes the sufficient conditions for the data-driven partitions of $\Z$ to be $\lnu$-consistent.
+\begin{assumption}[Admissible leaves] The partitioning rule returns only leaves $A\in\pi_N$ satisfying $\hPX(A_X)>0$ and $\mu_Y(A_Y)>0$, almost surely.
+In the tree implementation, this is enforced by the minimum-population and positive-volume hyperparameters used when accepting splits. \end{assumption}

-The following results analyze the idealized tree construction without finite-sampling pruning or leaf-size constraints, and the consistency of the normalized estimator used in practice follows from~\cref{cor:extrapolation_consistency}.
+\Cref{the:consistency_1} gives the main sufficient conditions for any data-driven partition sequence of $\Z$ satisfying these assumptions to be $\lnu$-consistent.
+The proof is deferred to Appendix~\ref{app:consistency}.